Taylor Mays: Minnesota Vikings

 Mays signed with the Minnesota Vikings on March 24, 2015.
 He was released on June 16.

 Detroit Lions

 The Detroit Lions signed Mays on June 22, 2015.
 The team released him on August 21.

 Oakland Raiders

 On August 25, 2015, Mays signed with the Oakland Raiders.
 He was released on September 5 for final roster cuts.

 On September 14, 2015, Mays re-signed with the Raiders due to starting safeties, Nate Allen and Charles Woodson both sustaining injuries in the first regular season game.

-Second stint with Cincinnati Bengals
+Cincinnati Bengals (second stint)

-On March 17, 2016, the Cincinnati Bengals signed Mays as a free agent to a one-year, $840,000 contract.
+On March 17, 2016, the Bengals signed Mays as a free agent to a one-year, $840,000 contract.
 Three days prior, the NFL suspended Mays for the first four games of the 2016 NFL season for violating the league's substance abuse policy.

 On July 23, Mays was released by the Bengals after learning that he would be dealt an additional suspension for violating the NFL's substance abuse policy again.